Dishes With Dad

 Instructions

-• Combine the wet and dry ingredients until just mixed.
-It's okay if there are a few lumps.
-Then fold in the blueberries and let rest for around 10 minutes while the griddle or pan heats.
-This will allow any lumps to hydrate.
+• Combine Ingredients: Combine the wet and dry ingredients and stir until just mixed.
+It's okay if there are still a few lumps.
+Fold in the blueberries and let rest for around 5-10 minutes while the griddle or pan heats.
+This will allow the flour to hydrate.

-• Preheat a griddle to 350°F or set a large non-stick skillet over medium heat then lightly coat with cooking spray or butter.
+• Prepare the Griddle: Preheat a griddle to 350°F or set a large non-stick skillet over medium heat, then lightly coat with cooking spray or butter.

-• Using a ¼ cup measure, scoop batter and pour onto the griddle.
+• Cook: Using a ¼-cup measure, scoop batter and pour onto the griddle.
 Cook until the edges are set and the top is bubbly, then flip and cook for another 1 to 2 minutes until golden brown.

-• Serve warm with maple syrup and fresh blueberries.
+• Serve: Serve warm with maple syrup and fresh blueberries.

 Nutrition